Dr. Ziv Ben-Zion, PhD – Clinical Neuroscientist

 I study behavioral, cognitive, physiological, and neural responses to naturalistic experimental tasks in both healthy and clinical populations.
 My work integrates advanced statistical and computational methods, grounded in a strong commitment to transparent, reproducible science, and enriched by extensive interdisciplinary collaboration.

-🔬 My Current Research at Yale
+🔬 My Postdoctoral Research at Yale University

-My current research at the Yale School of Medicine bridges two domains of neuroscience, carried out across two labs: (1) Decision Neuroscience Lab (PI: Ifat Levy) — exploring the neural mechanisms of decision-making under uncertainty; and (2) PTSD Research & Treatment Lab (PI: Ilan Harpaz-Rotem) — examining the neurobiological and psychological effects of trauma exposure to advance treatment strategies.
+My postdoctoral research at the Yale School of Medicine bridged two domains of neuroscience, carried out across two labs: (1) Decision Neuroscience Lab (PI: Ifat Levy) — exploring the neural mechanisms of decision-making under uncertainty; and (2) PTSD Research & Treatment Lab (PI: Ilan Harpaz-Rotem) — examining the neurobiological and psychological effects of trauma exposure to advance treatment strategies.
 My current research at Yale spans three complementary lines of inquiry:

 1. Neural computations of stress and anxiety: